 To be eligible for a rebate, an automated vehicle plug-in controller must meet the following conditions:

-- Must be designed to control power to a block heater, battery blanket, or another vehicle pre-heating system other than a cabin heater.
+- Must be designed specifically to control power to a block heater, battery blanket, or another vehicle pre-heating system other than a cabin heater.

 - Must be programmable and must regulate the power to the system based on current outdoor temperature (not by time alone).

-Product | Rebate |
+| Product | Rebate |

-Automated vehicle plug-in controller | 50% of purchase cost, up to $150 |
+| Automated vehicle plug-in controller | 50% of purchase cost, up to $150 |

 Home Insulation